LCAS/tips-and-tricks/wiki/Onedrive-for-linux.md

 **So**
   1. Make sure you confidently know where you want your files to sync from/to before starting.
-  2. If you decide to change directories then DELETE your sharepoint confguration files and start from scratch as if you were doing a new sharepoint library
+  2. If you decide to change directories then DELETE your sharepoint confguration files and start from scratch as if you were configuring a new sharepoint

 It's simple if you follow the guide, but room for error can be quite consequential if you have a constant sync/monitoring process in the background because it thinks that you've decided to delete the files.